squaresLab/genprog-code/README.txt

 I've tried to include enough info to get you started.

 *********
-* 0. ICSE/GECCO 2012 tarballs
+* 0. Benchmark program tarballs
 *********

-If you'd like to use the tarballs associated with the repair scenarios we ran for ICSE 2012 (we used similar scenarios but with different parameters for GECCO 2012) "out of the box", you will need to use them with the VM image we provide, as they assume a certain directory structure.
+If you'd like to use the tarballs associated with the repair scenarios we ran for ICSE 2012 (we used similar scenarios but with different parameters for GECCO 2012) and ASE 2013 "out of the box", you will need to use them with the VM image we provide, as they assume a certain directory structure.
 Check out the instructions associated with the disk image we provide on genprog.cs.virginia.edu on how to set up the VirtualBox image.

 *********
 * 1. Basics
 *********

-The genprog prototype assumes bash scripting and standard utilities; win32 most likely requires cygwin.
+The genprog prototype assumes bash scripting and standard utilities;
+win32 most likely requires cygwin.
 Some number of experiments can be performed in OS X, with some extra legwork (non-exhaustive list: compiling CIL for OS X is notably annoying; you'll need to use gcc-4.0 of the default gcc-4.2 when compiling variants for coverage).

 Ensure that sh is symlinked to bash, not dash (as is the default on Ubuntu), on your machine.

 Our prototype is written in OCaml.
-It should work for releases starting from at least 3.09.3; the most recent version of OCaml is 3.12.x.
-Our code has been shown to work with this version, but it can cause some compilation shenanigans with the CIL library.
+It should work for releases starting from at least 3.09.3; the most recent version of OCaml is 4.01.x.
+Our code has been shown to work with versions through 3.12.x, but it can cause some compilation shenanigans with the CIL library.
+GenProg may build with the newest version of OCaml, but we have not specifically tested it -- use at your own risk.
 If you have a standard linux distro use your package manager.
 If not, it is available here:

     http://caml.inria.fr/ocaml/release.en.html